apostrophecms/starter-kit-astro-apollo/README.md

 ### Prerequisites
 - Node.js v20 or later
 - MongoDB v6.0 or later running on a local server or access to Atlas.
-See the [ApostropheCMS documentation](https://docs.apostrophecms.org/guide/development-setup.html) for set-up details.
+See the [ApostropheCMS documentation](https://docs.apostrophecms.org/guide/development-setup.html) for set up details.

 ### Getting Started
 The codebases located in the `backend` and `frontend` folders should be treated as interlinked but separate projects.